BLOG

 1. Decreased efficiency

-Ironically, the intention behind overtime – to increase productivity – often has the opposite effect.
+The intention behind overtime – to increase productivity – often has the opposite effect.
 Research from Stanford University showed overworking actually leads to decreased total output.
 Productivity per hour declines after employees work more than 50 hours a week and is even worse after 60 hours.
 For example, based on calculations, productivity during 60-hour weeks would be less than two-thirds of what it was for a 40-hour week.
 As productivity declines, individual performance declines.
 This contributes to lower overall team output and starts to affect project timelines.

 2. More errors, accidents and safety risks